dotnet/extensions/README.md

 Options
 =============

-Options is a framework for accessing and configuring POCO settings
+Options is a framework for accessing and configuring POCO settings.

 This project is part of ASP.NET vNext.
 You can find samples, documentation and getting started instructions for ASP.NET vNext at the [Home](https://github.com/aspnet/home) repo.